 When switching inductive loads such as a solenoid or a motor, always ensure that a bypass diode is connected to absorb inductive kicks, which will occur whenever the output driver is turned OFF.
-Although all the PLC digital outputs already incorporate either internal diodes or intrinsic Zener bypass diodes to protect the driver, some may only activate when the inductive kick voltage rises above 100V DC.
-This can result in a large dose of noise being introduced into the system and may have undesirable effects.
-We recommend using a fast recovery diode such as UF4001 to UF4007 connected as shown in the following diagram to absorb the inductive noise:
+User will be glad to know that every digital output on the EZWire1616 PLC already incorporate a flyback protection diode to protect the driver.
+The Diodes are internally connected to the +24V power terminal as shown in the following diagram:

-Figure 1.7 - Protective Solid State Output Against Inductive Kick.
+Figure 1.7 - Protecting Solid State Output Against Inductive Kick.